caltechlibrary/py-cli-template/README.md

 ## License

-Software produced by the Caltech Library is Copyright © 2021 California Institute of Technology.
+Software produced by the Caltech Library is Copyright © %CREATION_YEAR% California Institute of Technology.
 This software is freely distributed under a BSD/MIT type license.
 Please see the [LICENSE](LICENSE) file for more information.

 ## Authors and history